ruientan/dsa4263_elliptic_final/README.md

 The dataset was constructed using blockchain ledger data compiled by Elliptic directly from a Bitcoin blockchain.
 The dataset represents a sub-graph of the bitcoin blockchain in a Directed Acyclic Graph (DAG), where the in-degree of a node represents the number of inputs of a transaction, while the out-degree represents the number of outputs of a transaction.
 Alongside the graph metadata, the dataset categorises the nodes into three classes: **licit**, **illicit**, and **unknown**.
 A node is considered **illicit** if the transaction has been created by an entity that is considered fraudulent, such as scam networks, malware, terrorist organisations, ransomware, and Ponzi scams, among others.

-## Data folder
+## Data
-Trained models are saved in `models/` already, hence there is no need to download the data.

-However, if you want to re-train models, download Elliptic csv files from their google drive: https://drive.google.com/drive/folders/1MRPXz79Lu_JGLlJ21MDfML44dKN9R08l

-Put these in `data/`:
+### 1. Raw datasets
+Most of the raw datasets used for training the models can be found in `data/`:
 - AddrTx_edgelist.csv
 - TxAddr_edgelist.csv
 - txs_classes.csv
 - txs_edgelist.csv

-- txs_features.csv (663mb warning)
+However, one of the raw dataset (txs_features.csv) is too large to be pushed into GitHub (~663mb).
+That dataset can be found and downloaded from this Google Drive: https://drive.google.com/drive/folders/1MRPXz79Lu_JGLlJ21MDfML44dKN9R08l

+After downloading it, place that dataset into `data/`.

+However, there is no need to re-train the models as they have been trained and saved into `models/` already.

+### 2. Processed datasets
+Feature engineering was done on the dataset.
+However, the processed dataset is not saved into this repository as the code performs feature engineering on the raw dataset when `run_full_experiments.py` is run.

-## Dataset Structure
+### 3. Dataset Structure
 ```
                                             +----------------------------+
                                             |     Transaction Classes    |